 The nurse-patient relationship is founded on trust and mutual respect.
 Nurses take on a more nurturing role and educate patients on the importance of preventive care.
 Treatment is provided in a supportive, stress-free environment that lowers stress levels and promotes healing.

-In contrast, the patient-physician relationship is based on the medical authority and emotional distance.
-Physicians must remain objective when making decisions about their patient’s treatment plan to treat an illness or injury effectively.
+In contrast, the patient-physician relationship is based on medical authority and emotional distance.
+Physicians must remain objective when making decisions about their patient’s treatment plans to treat an illness or injury effectively.